 Your doctor can run a blood test to check your vitamin D level.
 You might be able to make up the difference by eating more fatty fish, eggs, and other foods that are high in vitamin D. Or, your doctor might suggest you take a supplement.

 It's not clear whether taking a daily vitamin D supplement protects people from getting MS, or slows the disease in those who already have it.
 Studies suggest it might help, but this hasn't been proven.
-But since supplements are usually safe to take, it may not hurt to try them.

 What Dosage Is Best?

 Experts can’t say how much vitamin D is needed to prevent or slow MS. Different medical groups disagree on the ideal amount.

 Official recommendations for adults 19 tears and older is 600 international units (IUs) of vitamin D daily and for adults older than 70 years, it is 800 IU daily.

 Ask your doctor what’s right for you.
 Be careful not to overdo it.
 Vitamin D helps your body absorb calcium, and you might end up with too much of that mineral.
 High calcium levels can weaken bones, damage the heart, and increase the risk for kidney stones.

 If you already have MS, your doctor can check whether your vitamin D levels are too low.
 If so, it might make sense for you to take a supplement.